BramVan-Oosterhout/katacoda-scenarios/foswiki/webs/step3-answer.md

 In TopicSW2 create a linkf to Sandbox/Example1/TopicA

-To see the solution expand the archive:
+To see the solution run the following command and refresh the browser:
-`cd /var/www/foswiki/data/Sandbox; tar xvf /root/Solution1.tar; chown -R www-data:www-data Solution1`{{execute}}
+`./Solution1.sh`{{execute}}

+You find the Solution1 sub-web in the Sandbox.